 Age of structures can be a contributing factor to the blighted and substandard conditions in an area.
 Statutes allow for a predominance of structures 40 years of age or older to be a contributing factor regardless of their condition.
 The following paragraphs document the structural age of the structures within the Study Area.
-Note the age of structure was determined from data provided by the Director of Buildings and Grounds for Grand Island Public Schools.
+Note the age of structure was determined from the Hall County Assessor's website.